Kankoda/website/pages/products/emojipicker/emojipicker.md

 More info will come once the app is live.

-{% include kankoda/buttons/cta.html url=product.info.url_appstore title="Download from the App Store" %}
+{% include kankoda/buttons/cta.html url=product.info.url_appstore title="Get it from the App Store" %}

 {% include kankoda/paper/hr.md %}